Farmers Market Eggs – Everything You Need To Know

 Tips for Buying Eggs at the Farmer's Market from The Fresh Exhchange.

-Though the market was still slightly small, I found a wonderfully sweet lady there who was selling cage free eggs and offered them at a wonderful price of 2 for $6 (compare that to a local grocery store will you?).
-She had coolers ready and all of them were ready to take home.
-We paid and sampled a few of her treats as well.
+Though the market was still slightly small, I found a wonderfully sweet lady there who was selling cage-free eggs and offered them at a wonderful price of 2 for $6 (compare that to a local grocery store, will you?).

 Tips for Buying Eggs at the Farmer's Market from The Fresh Exhchange.